-Till Absalon died, the city had transformed into a vital military post where the stone fortress (built by Absalon on the Isle of *' Slotsholmen'* to protect Copenhagen) served as a pedestal for the demolition of the Wendish pirates.
+Till Absalon died, the city had transformed into a vital military post where the stone fortress (built by Absalon on the Isle of ’Slotsholmen’ to protect Copenhagen) served as a pedestal for the demolition of the Wendish pirates.

 Photo Credit:PD Photo

-In 1801, a British fleet under Admiral Parker fought a major battle which is famous as the 'Battle of Copenhagen' with the Danish Navy in Copenhagen harbor.
+In 1801, a British fleet under Admiral Parker fought a significant battle famous as the Battle of Copenhagen with the Danish Navy in Copenhagen harbour.

 In 1807, the British expeditionary force bombarded the city to gain control over the Danish Navy.
 Because of the old defence line and ramparts, the city suffered significant damage where hundreds of people were killed.
 The era of the 1850s opened the ramparts allowing new housing for the inhabitants and further expansion of the city.